B1-Mordred/EZgrow/README.md

 ## 8. Security Considerations

+- **Web UI Auth**:
+  - HTTP Basic Auth; credentials stored in ESP32 NVS (plain text).
+  - Strongly recommended to set a reasonably strong password.
+  - You can disable auth by clearing the username field in `/config`.

+- **AP / captive portal**:
+  - AP is open by default (`EZgrow-Setup` with no password).
+  - For more security, set a password in `initHardware()` when calling `WiFi.softAP(...)`.

+- **Transport security**:
-- The controller uses **HTTP without authentication** by default.
+  - The controller uses plain HTTP (no TLS).
   - Recommended precautions:
-  - Keep it on a local network, not directly exposed to the internet.
+    - Keep it on a trusted local network, not exposed directly to the internet.
-  - For AP mode, you may want to configure a password in `initHardware()`:
-    - Set a non-empty password for `WiFi.softAP(apSsid, apPass)`.
-  - If needed:
-    - Put it behind a firewall or in a separate VLAN.
-    - Use a reverse proxy with HTTPS and optional authentication.
+    - Optionally place it behind a reverse proxy that terminates HTTPS and enforces additional auth.
-    - Extend the code with HTTP Basic Auth for sensitive endpoints.

 ---

 ## 9. Possible Extensions

-- Add HTTP Basic Auth / token-based auth for `/config`, `/wifi`, `/toggle`, and `/mode`.
+- Use HTTPS (with reverse proxy or ESP32 TLS if resources allow).
+- Add multi-user roles or API tokens for automation.
 - MQTT integration (for Home Assistant, etc.).
 - Long-term data logging to SD card or an external database.
 - Additional sensors: